antoniopenta/deep_reinforcement_learning/drl_navigation/README.md

  - Deep-Q Learning Algorithm to solve the Banana game in Unity.
  - Jupyter notebook (in the jupyter folder) contains a description of the code
+ - all the code is also saved here : https://github.com/antoniopenta/deep_reinforcement_learning/tree/master/drl_navigation